syuaa/jstester/README.md

 License
 -------

-Licensed under unlicense.org license.
+Except the jQuery and CodeMirror, This tool licensed under unlicense.org license.
 It is public domain.